lprevedello/RSNA-Spotlight-2023/README.md

 If you perform the same steps described previously for the file experiment4.tm [available here](https://github.com/lprevedello/RSNA-Spotlight-2023/raw/main/experiments/experiment4.tm), you should see something similar to this:
 ![example image](./images/image16.jpg)

-Now that you have a model, let's run inference on four different cases: (right click and download as a linked file each) [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg)
+Now that you have a model, let's run inference on four different cases: (right click and download as a linked file each if you still don't have them) [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg).

 Upload the four cases and observe the output of the model.
 It should something like this:
 ![example image](./images/image17.jpg)